-In any analysis the relationship between the signal, $S{total}$ , and the absolute amount of analyte, $n_A$ , or the analyte's concentration, $C_A$ , is where $k_A$ is the method's sensitivity for the analyte and $S{mb}$ is the signal from the method blank.
-A METHOD ERROR exists when our value for $k_A$ or for $S{mb}$ is in error.
-For example, a method in which $S{total}$ is the mass of a precipitate assumes that k is defined by a pure precipitate of known stoichiometry.
-If this assumption is not true, then the resulting determination of $n_A$ or $C_A$ is inaccurate.
-We can minimize a determinate error in $k_A$ by calibrating the method.
+In any analysis the relationship between the signal and the absolute amount of analyte, n_A , or the analyte's concentration, C_A , is where k_A is the method's sensitivity for the analyte and S{mb} is the signal from the method blank.
+A determinate METHOD ERROR exists when our value for k_A or S{mb} is invalid.
+For example, a method in which S{total} is the mass of a precipitate assumes that k is defined by a pure precipitate of known stoichiometry.
+If this assumption is not true, then the resulting determination of n_A or C_A is inaccurate.
+We can minimize a determinate error in k_A by calibrating the method.
 A method error due to an interferent in the reagents is minimized by using a proper method blank.